Bagh-e-Jinnah, Lahore: Geography

 The gardens are currently situated within 141 acre.
 The site was originally larger, consisting of 176 acre, however part of the land was given to Lahore Zoo, and for local development.

 Botany

 It has almost 150 varieties of trees, 140 types of shrubs, 50 types of creepers, 30 palms, almost 100 succulent and about same indoor along with almost all varieties of annual flowers.
 The garden has a good name in Chrysanthemum shows, it was the first institute that started growing chrysanthemum and maximum no of varieties for it.
-It has 3 nurseries, 4 hilloaks in it.
+It has 3 nurseries, 4 hillocks in it.